Sir-Goose/st10269378-matthew-allison-prog7311-poe-part-2/README.md

 ### 7. Database

-- The app uses SQLite (`app.db`) and will auto-create and seed the database on first run.
+- The app uses SQLite (`app.db`) and will automatically create and seed the database on first run.
 - Default users are seeded for both employees and farmers.